 As you re-evaluate your financial situation, life insurance likely seems less important.
 It’s understandable given that you have fewer people depending on your financially.
 But life insurance can still play an important role for seniors—particularly if you have a permanent or whole life insurance policy.

-Life insurance plays a crucial role in a financial plan.
-The cash value component of whole life insurance, which is guaranteed not to lose value, can provide a source of stable liquidity during retirement.
-Plus, dividends1 can be used by seniors as an additional source of cash or to reinvest back into their policy.
+The cash value component of whole life insurance, which is guaranteed to grow and won’t fall with the markets, can provide a source of stable funding during retirement.
+Plus, if your policy pays them, seniors can use dividends1 as an additional source of cash or to reinvest back into their policy.

-And ultimately, the death benefit from life insurance can be a great way to leave a legacy to your children or grandchildren.
+And ultimately, the death benefit or a permanent or whole life insurance policy can be a great way to leave a legacy to your children or grandchildren.

 Do seniors need life insurance?

-The best financial plans always include a life insurance component, and it’s no different for seniors.
+Good financial plans typically include a life insurance component, and it’s no different for seniors.

 Ideally, the best time to purchase life insurance is early in life, because the younger and healthier you are, the less expensive your premiums will be.
-However, it’s still possible to get new coverage as you get older.
-Just double-check that the policy you’re interested in doesn’t have a maximum age for new coverage.
+In most cases seniors would simply keep a policy they have had for many years.
+However, if legacy is a goal, there may be a strong reason to get a new policy when you’re older.

 What are the benefits of life insurance for seniors?